FriendsOfREDAXO/yrewrite_scheme/README.en.md

 ### 1. Standard

-Provides an optimised YRewrite scheme corresponding to this form:
+Provides an optimized YRewrite scheme that conforms to this format:
-`example.tld/language/category/category/.../article/`
+`example.tld/language/category/category/…/article/`
-It is optimised in that it removes html tags from URLs and uses an extended replacement table.
-The extended replacement table only differs from the YRewrite scheme in some special server configurations.
-It is especially interesting for languages that use URL coding.
+It is optimized in that it removes HTML tags from URLs and uses an extended replacement table.
+The extended replacement table differs from the YRewrite scheme only in special server configurations.
+It is especially interesting for languages that use URL encoding.

 ### 2. One Level

 Implements a short URL scheme for all subpages.

-__before:__
+__Before:__

 `example.tld/en/coffee/beans/india/malabar.html`  _(yrewrite 1)_
 `example.tld/en/coffee/beans/india/malabar/`  _(yrewrite 2)_

-__after:__
+__After:__

-`example.tld/en/malabar`  _(ohne suffix)_
+`example.tld/en/malabar`  _(without suffix)_

-> ⚠️ Important: The scheme only makes sense if pages __do not occur more than once__ within a language.
-For example, if Malabar coffee existed not only in 🇮🇳 India but also in 🇧🇷 Brazil, it would be better not to use this URL scheme!
+> ⚠️ Important: The scheme is only useful if pages within a language __do not occur multiple times__.
+For example, if Malabar coffee were available not only in 🇮🇳 India but also in 🇧🇷 Brazil, this URL scheme should preferably not be used!

 ---

 ## URLReplace

-Replaces the URLs of the parent categories with the URLs of the next corresponding child category.
+Replaces the URLs of the parent categories with the URLs of the nearest child category.
-There are 2 variants to choose from here:
+There are 2 options to choose from:

-- Variant 1: Only the categories whose start articles have no content are replaced.
+- Option 1: Only categories whose start articles have no content are replaced.
-- Variant 2: All categories are replaced, regardless of the content of the start articles.
+- Option 2: All categories are replaced, regardless of the content of the start articles.

-> Ideal for websites that do not require preliminary pages for the respective category (e.g. for a dropdown navigation).
+> Ideal for websites that do not need introductory pages for the respective category (e.g. for a dropdown navigation)

 ## Languages

-For each language, you can choose whether to use the YRewrite standard scheme, the optimised YRewrite scheme or to URL-encode the characters.
-The latter allows Russian, Chinese and other URLs - in short, URLs with characters that do not use the Latin alphabet.
+For each language, you can specify whether to use the optimized YRewrite scheme, or whether to encode the characters in the URL.
+The latter enables Russian, Chinese and other URLs - in short, URLs with characters that do not use the Latin alphabet.

 мне-нравится-редакс.html

 编辑系统.html

+## Language-Specific Replacements

+Individual character replacements can be defined for each language.
+These are applied before the standard replacements and allow for finer control over URL generation.

+Examples of replacements:
+- "&" → "und" (for German)
+- "&" → "and" (for English)
+- "+" → "plus" (for all languages)

+Language-specific replacements can be easily added, edited, or removed via the backend.

-## Modify scheme
+## Modify Scheme

-YRewrite Scheme can also be modified / extended like the original YRewrite.
+YRewrite Scheme, like the original YRewrite, can also be modified/extended.
-For this, it must be ensured that your own AddOn or the project AddOn has `load: late` noted in the package.yml.
-This would ensure that it is loaded and registered after the yRewrite_scheme AddOn.
+To do this, you must ensure that your own AddOn or the project AddOn has `load: late` noted in the package.yml.
+This would ensure that it is loaded and registered after the yrewrite_scheme AddOn.

+Note: If necessary, a reinstall of the Project AddOn is required after changing to `load: late`.

-### Example for changing the paraphrase for the & character in an url
+### Example: Changing the rewriting for the & character in a URL

-In the file `boot.php` of project-AddOn:
+In the boot.php of the project AddOn:

 ```php
 $addon = rex_addon::get('project');